Minute’s silence for Diogo Jota cut short at Wembley ahead of Community Shield

 The moment was interrupted by a minority of fans from the Palace end, eliciting a strong response at the other end of the pitch, as well as from other Eagles supporters, who tried to silence those not respecting the tribute.

-Liverpool great Ian Rush, Palace chairman Steve Parish and Football Association chair Debbie Hewitt laid the wreaths in the Liverpool end, as fans from both clubs expressed their respect with a standing ovation as the late siblings’ images were displayed on the big screens inside the stadium.
+Liverpool great Ian Rush, Palace chairman Steve Parish and Football Association chair Debbie Hewitt laid the wreaths in the Liverpool end as fans from both clubs showed their respect with a standing ovation as the late siblings’ images were displayed on the big screens inside the stadium.

-Reds boss Arne Slot on Thursday told the FA website he was immensely proud of how his Premier League champions had dealt with the tragedy.
+Reds boss Arne Slot played down the interruption in the silence after the game, which his side lost 3-2 on penalties after drawing 2-2 in normal time.

-He said: “This summer has been a difficult for everybody connected with the club.
-The passing of Diogo Jota had a big impact on all of us and is something that we are still coming to terms with.
+“I don’t think this was planned, or that this was the idea of the fan that made some noise.
+Maybe he wasn’t aware of the fact that it was the minute of silence,” he said.